 With the other leaders, develop your member recruitment plan.
 Decide on the leader and member materials you will need to order.
 Decide how potential club and/or project costs will be handled.
-Meet with members, parents, and other Other people who could help us and how they might help: leaders to discuss where the club will meet and how often.
+Meet with members, parents, and other people who might be able to help, and how they might help.
+Meet with leaders to discuss where the club will meet and how often.
 Talk with your county Extension staff about insurance coverage.
 Attend scheduled leader training(s), as appropriate.

 Reference Materials 4-H Enrollment Form Accident insurance flyer from American Income Life Questions to ask UNH Cooperative Extension staff and other leaders:

 Adapted from Iowa State University and revised by Judy Levings, state 4-H youth development specialist.
 Revised in 1993 by Varlyn Fink, field specialist/Youth and 4-H; and Roy Hougen, state youth development specialist, Youth and 4- H, Iowa State University Extension.